theta360developers/blog/_posts/2016-01-22-remote-shutter.md

 that will work when the voltage drops..

 oh.. and get a nicer shutter button..
 20 cent one.. not quite up to par ;)

+Update:
+Maybe I will draw up a quick "Pseudo" schematic.. not much to it though. just an ESP-01 board a 3.3v LDO, 3 resistors.
+2 leds.
+1 button, 1 battery charger circuit board + battery, stuffed in a case.